 Your presentations form an important part of the "presentations and class participation" component of your grade.
-I'm interested in the trajectory of your presentations than I am in calculating your "average performance," so don't be worried if you struggle when first presenting.
+I'm more interested in the trajectory of your presentations than your "average performance," so don't be worried if you struggle when first presenting.
 Students who use the feedback they receive to improve their future presentations will have their final presentation grade reflect their higher-quality work.

 Mathematical Preparation & Mastery.
 Your presentation begins with you sitting down to carefully read and understand the material associated to your presentation.
-As you read through the text, get in the habit of creating examples of newly defined terms as soon as you see them.
-You should also be reading the provided proofs with a skeptical eye; just because the author makes an assertion doesn't mean you have to believe it!
+As you read through the text, get in the habit of creating your own examples of newly defined terms.
+You should be reading the text's proofs with a skeptical eye; just because the author makes an assertion doesn't mean you have to believe it!
 You should constantly be asking yourself "Why is this claim true?," and you shouldn't feel content until you can confidently back up any assertion made in the text.
-Perhaps most important: don't be lulled into thinking that you understand the proof simply because you can write down the author's argument line for line.
-You need to have a simultaneous grasp of the proof's details as well as its holistic structure; you need to understand not only what to say, but also why you're saying it; you need to be ready to answer questions that your fellow classmates will ask.
+Don't be lulled into thinking that you understand the proof simply because you can write down the author's argument line for line.
+You need a simultaneous grasp of the proof's details as well as its holistic structure; you need to understand both what to say and why you're saying it; you need to be ready to answer questions that your classmates could ask.
 In preparing for your presentation you'll likely have thought about things 10 times more deeply than you could possibly present in class.
-This additional preparation allows you to give coherent answers to questions from the audience, and it is indispensable when it comes time to map out your lecture.
+This additional preparation allows you to give coherent answers to questions from the audience, and it is indispensable when it comes time to map out your lecture - even though much of your preparation will wind up "on the cutting room floor."

 I suggest you work to develop the ability to read on several different levels.
 First, read the text with an eye to answering "What is the basic mathematical story?"
 Answering this question forces you to think about the overall narrative that's being explored, the basic mathematical objects or qualities that are being introduced in service of that narrative, and the leverage that the stated theorems provide in pushing the narrative forward.
 On the other hand, answering this question almost certainly won't require you to understand (or even read) the details of any provided proofs.
 It is at this depth that you should first read your own section.
 Next, reread your section with an eye to answering "Do I understand and believe every sentence that the author is writing?"
 When reading at this depth, you'll spend very little time worrying about the narrative, but will instead focus on carefully reading and analyzing the author's proofs.
 Do you understand how each sentence logically follows from its predecessor?
 What each paragraph accomplishes?
 Can you fill in all the details that the author leaves out?
 Finally, reread the section to synthesize the macro- and micro-understanding that these two readings have given you.
-Note that any one of these phases will likely require multiple read throughs; for example, I am rarely able to complete a "deep read" of a section without a few attempts.
+Note that any one of these phases will likely require multiple read throughs; for example, I am rarely able to complete a "deep read" of a section without a few attempts, and I have a Ph.D. in math!